Q: Where is the Writing Center and what are your hours?

 Q: How long does a session last?

-A: Appointments are scheduled for 30 minutes.
+A: Appointments are scheduled for one hour.
 If the Center is not busy, the session can last longer.
 If you are working on a very long paper or project, you may set up an extended session or series of sessions.
 Please email firstname.lastname@example.org with these requests.

 Q: Will my professor know that I came to the Writing Center?